 University room, apartment and suite keys are issued to the assigned occupants of the rooms, apartments, or suites.
 Residents may not lend their keys to anyone.
 This includes both hard keys and electronic/BuckID key cards.
 Lost, missing, or stolen keys must be reported as soon as possible to residence hall staff.
 If a key should be lost, a temporary lock shall be placed on the door to ensure safety and security.
-(See section 14 of the Terms and Conditions of the Residence Halls Contract.)
+(See section 15 of the Terms and Conditions of the Residence Halls Contract.)

-- (a) It is a violation of state statutes and university regulations to duplicate keys or key cards to any residence hall/apartment or commons area door. - (b) Residents are financially responsible for the cost of changing locks and producing keys to residence hall/apartment doors and mailboxes if applicable if they do not return their residence hall/apartment keys when they check out of a residence hall/apartment. - · Columbus campus- the cost for a complete lock change if a key is not returned or missing is \$150. - Mansfield campus- the cost for a complete lock change for 1 missing key is \$105 and \$175 if both sets of keys that were issued are missing or not returned. - Newark campus- the cost if a loaner BuckID card is lost or not returned in the designated time \$20 - Wooster/ATI campus- the cost for a complete lock change if a key is not returned or missing is \$150 and \$50 for a mailbox key. - (c) Residents who accidentally lock themselves out of their apartments/rooms may borrow a brass key or a temporary BuckID for a limited time by presenting their university identification at the residence hall front desk or the housing office. - (d) Locks may NOT be changed or added without prior written permission of Housing and Residence Education.
-Locks and the appropriate keys must be left in place upon vacating the premises. - (e) Temporary BuckID's are available at your assigned building's front desk in case a resident loses their BuckID outside of the normal business hours for the BuckID office.
+- (a) It is a violation of state statutes and university regulations to duplicate keys or key cards to any residence hall/apartment or common area door.
+A lock change would need to happen and the expense assessed to the resident in violation of duplicating keys or key cards. - (b) Residents are financially responsible for the cost of changing locks and producing keys to residence hall/apartment doors and mailboxes if applicable if they do not return their residence hall/apartment keys when they check out of a residence hall/apartment. - Columbus campus- the cost for a complete lock change if a key is not returned or missing is \$150. - Mansfield campus- the cost for a complete lock change for 1 missing key is \$105 and \$175 if both sets of keys that were issued are missing or not returned. - Newark campus- the cost if a loaner BuckID card is lost or not returned in the designated time \$30 - Wooster/ATI campus- the cost for a complete lock change if a key is not returned or missing is \$150 and \$50 for a mailbox key. - (c) Residents who accidentally lock themselves out of their apartments/rooms may borrow a brass key or a temporary BuckID for a limited time by presenting their university identification at the residence hall hub front desk or the housing office. - (d) Locks may NOT be changed or added without prior written permission of Housing and Residence Education.
+Locks and the appropriate keys must be left in place upon vacating the premises. - (e) Temporary BuckID's are available at your building's hub front desk in case a resident loses their BuckID outside of the normal business hours for the BuckID office.
 (Go to www.buckid.osu.edu for additional information.)
 Temporary BuckID's are active for a maximum of 72 hours.
 Residents must visit the BuckID office during this time to have their ID replaced.
 A resident will not be issued multiple temporary IDs for the same loss.
-As stated in the automated electronic confirmation email, failure to return the temporary ID within 72 hours to the front desk in which the card was issued will result in a \$20 fee.
+As stated in the automated electronic confirmation email, failure to return the temporary ID within 72 hours to the front desk in which the card was issued will result in a \$30 fee.